Man arrested in San Antonio bar shooting argues self-defense

 “I regret everything that I did, no lie,” Williams said.

-Jail records do not list an attorney would could speak on Williams‘ behalf.
+Jail records do not list an attorney who could speak on Williams’ behalf.

 The medical examiner’s office identified the men killed as Robert Martinez and Alejandro Robles, police said.
 A 46-year-old woman and four male teens between the ages of 16 and 19 were hurt but are expected to survive their injuries, police said.